-We can also set given configuration in global level with the
+We can also set a given configuration in the global level with the

 --global option like below.
 In this example, we will set the email address of the user.
 By default is there is no explicit level specification the global level will be set.

 $ git config user.email "[email protected]"